(A) Materials used in the drilling process shall meet the following requirements:

 (f) Flow sleeves shall be installed over the bottom of submersible pumps placed in large diameter wells as appropriate.

-(C) Defective, visibly damaged, used or reject pipe shall not be used as casing or liner pipe for wells.
+(C) Defective, visibly damaged, used, or manufacturer designated limited use, or reject pipe shall not be used as casing or liner pipe for wells.
 Pipe withdrawn from a well or test hole during initial construction may be used as casing or liner pipe for another well provided the pipe meets the following requirements:

 (1) The pipe has not become impregnated with any contaminant, including but not limited to natural gas and crude oil, during a previous use;